-The Curriculum Committee comprises of Mr N Edge, Dr M Jeavons, Mrs Y Akhtar, Mrs G Duggal, Mrs D Goodsir, Mrs L Gillam, Mrs B Munn.
+The Curriculum Committee comprises of Dr M Jeavons, Mrs Y Akhtar, Mrs G Duggal, Mrs D Goodsir, Mrs L Gillam, Mrs B Munn.
 This ensures that a wide range of experience and viewpoints are taken into consideration when we meet to discuss the following aspects that impact on teaching and learning and the opportunities that are available to pupils.
 The committee has responsibility for:

 - Monitoring & reviewing information on School Performance to include Raise Online & Data Dashboard.